 The House of Bishops requires all curates to show evidence of their engagement with key formation qualities and capability in core skills to continue in ministry.
-Each diocese assesses this differently and in Oxford we ask you to collect a range of key evidence in an electronic Ministry Development Folder (MDF) for final assessment when you are ready.
+Although increasingly the same headline descriptors will be used in preordination discernment and IME 1, all curates are expected to progress in inhabiting the qualities more deeply over the course of their curacy.
+Each diocese assesses this slightly differently and in Oxford we ask you to collect a range of key evidence in an electronic Ministry Development Folder (MDF) for final assessment when you are ready.

-PRIEST IME2 CHRIST CHURCH WORLD SELF LOVE FOR GOD The curate Is reliant on God - Father, Son and Holy Spirit - and lives out an infectious, life- transforming faith Is rooted in scripture, the worship of the Church and the living traditions of faith Whole-heartedly, generously and attractively engages with God's world ls prayerful and studies the Bible LOVE FOR PEOPLE The curate Welcomes Christ in others, listens, values and respects; cares for those in poverty and the marginalized Builds relationships which are collaborative and enabling Shows God's compassion for the world Has empathy and is aware of how others receive them WISDOM The curate ls inquisitive, curious and open to new learning Shows leadership that enables thriving and healthy churches, handles conflict, and can lead in mission ls robust and courageous and prepared to take risks ls a mature and integrated person of stability and integrity FRUITFULNESS The curate Embraces the different and enables others to be witnesses and servants Shows the capacity to exercise sacramental, liturgical and effective and enabling teaching ministry Shares faith in Christ and can accompany others in their faith Has resilience and stamina CALL TO MINISTRY The curate Responds to the call of Christ to be a disciple Understands the distinctive nature of ordained priestly ministry ls committed to being a public and representative person Articulates an inner sense of call grounded in priestly service POTENTIAL The curate has potential to Grow in faith and be open to navigating the future in the company of Christ Manage, change and see the big picture See where God is working in the world and respond with missionary imagination Be adaptable and agile TRUSTWORTHINESS The curate Follows Christ in every part of life Leads maturely which promotes safe and harmonious Christian communities Lives out their life as a representative of God's people Has a high degree of self- awareness
+PRIEST IME2 CHRIST CHURCH WORLD SELF CHORCH WORLD LOVE FOR GOD The curate Is reliant on God - Father, Son and Holy Spirit - and lives out an infectious, life- transforming faith Is rooted in scripture, the worship of the Church and the living traditions of faith Whole-heartedly, generously and attractively engages with God's world ls prayerful and studies the Bible LOVE FOR PEOPLE The curate Welcomes Christ in others, listens, values and respects; cares for those in poverty and the marginalized Builds relationships which are collaborative and enabling Shows God's compassion for the world Has empathy and is aware of how others receive them WISDOM The curate ls inquisitive, curious and open to new learning Shows leadership that enables thriving and healthy churches, handles conflict, and can lead in mission ls robust and courageous and prepared to take risks ls a mature and integrated person of stability and integrity FRUITFULNESS The curate Embraces the different and enables others to be witnesses and servants Shows the capacity to exercise sacramental, liturgical and effective and enabling teaching ministry Shares faith in Christ and can accompany others in their faith Has resilience and stamina CALL TO MINISTRY The curate Responds to the call of Christ to be a disciple Understands the distinctive nature of ordained priestly ministry ls committed to being a public and representative person Articulates an inner sense of call grounded in priestly service POTENTIAL The curate has potential to Grow in faith and be open to navigating the future in the company of Christ Manage change and see the big picture See where God is working in the world and respond with missionary imagination Be adaptable and agile TRUSTWORTHINESS The curate Follows Christ in every part of life Leads maturely which promotes safe and harmonious Christian communities Lives out their life as a representative of God's people Has a high degree of self- awareness